COVID-19 Booster Shots: Everything you Need to Know

 With COVID-19 continuing to spread, additional booster shots from Pfizer, Moderna and Johnson & Johnson are available for some vaccinated Americans.

-The U.S. Food and Drug Administration (FDA) recently approved under emergency use authorization (EUA) a single COVID-19 booster shot from Pfizer, Moderna and Johnson & Johnson for vaccinated individuals over 18 years of age.
+The U.S. Food and Drug Administration (FDA) recently approved under emergency use authorization (EUA) a single COVID-19 booster shot from Pfizer, Moderna and Johnson & Johnson for vaccinated individuals over a certain age.

 What is a Booster Shot?